canndrew/w_result/README.md

 ```

 `WResult` is similar to `Result` except that the ok variant carries a vector of
-warnings alongside it's valuie.
+warnings alongside it's value.
 The advantages over just using
 `Result<(T, Vec<W>), E>` are
  * Clarity.
  * Some `WResult` methods will automatically accumulate warnings from multiple